staircase-dev/staircase/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/staircase-dev/staircase/tags).
+It is highly recommended to use staircase 2.*, for both performance and additional features.

 ## License